-S.C. officials to share new information in case of missing 6-year-old
+S.C. officials release video showing missing 6-year-old getting off bus minutes before her disappearance

 CAYCE, S.C.
-(WIS/Gray News) - The search for missing Faye Swetlik, 6, has entered day three and officials say they are ready to share more information.
+(WIS/Gray News) - The search for missing Faye Swetlik, 6, has entered day three and officials have shared a new video to try to help find her.

+Wednesday morning, Cayce police updated the public with new video showing Faye getting off her school bus Monday afternoon, just minutes before her family said she was last seen.

 The investigation is currently focused on the neighborhood where Faye lives and the home she shares with her mother and grandmother.